Wooyie/email-ingestion-prpocessing-tool/README.md

-here’s a brief explanation of what our code does:
+Here’s a brief explanation of what our code does:

 Upload & Extract Emails:
 The code lets you select a ZIP file containing .eml emails.